murthylab/fly-vr/README.md

   * use `python -m pip install -e .` to install in development mode
 * Run the tests
   `python -m pytest`
+  * Note: by default, the tests will attempt to test the DAQ and soundcard.
+If you are running the tests on a computer without this hardware, or you wish to simply develop experimental logic or visual stimuli then you can skip these tests using
+    * `python -m pytest -m "not (use_soundcard or use_daq)"`
+      (skips both DAQ AND soundcard tests)
+    * `python -m pytest -m "not use_daq"`
+      (skips DAQ tests)

 ## fictrac